pxlrbt/move-wsl/README.md

 ## Changelog

+### 1.3.2 - 2020-09-09
+Fix: Bug in PS script: Import failed when target folder was entered with trailing slash.

 ### 1.3.1 - 2020-08-09
 Fix: Bug in Batch script not validating export properly when using a path with spaces.